synox/open-life-tracker/README.md

 2. Make sure the file offline.appcache is served with mime-type `text/cache-manifest`.
 There is a `.htaccess` file for apache.
 3. Access with your desktop or mobile browser.

+## Status
+This software is still under development.
+Be safe and make export your entries every few weeks or month.

 ## Build and test
 If you make changes, that's how you build it. `npm` installation required.